shashank2325/CMPE-258/README.md

 - `--optimizer`: The optimizer to use for training (e.g., `Adam`).

 ## Contributors
-This project is developed and maintained by [Your Name].
-For any queries or contributions, feel free to open an issue or a pull request.
+This assignment is developed and maintained by Shashank Muthuraj.